nunomourinho/ForensicVMServerAndClientDocs/docs/user/installation_and_setup.rst

 Step 16: Configure the share login and the share password
 ----------------------------------------------------------------------
  #.
-The share login and share password is a windows local user and is password.
-It does not need to be an Administrator accound.
+The share login and share password is a Windows local user and is password.
+It does not need to be an Administrator account.
 It can be a regular user.
-It also does not need to exist, since it is created if it does not exits when the user press the create share button.
+It also does not need to exist, since it is created if it does not exist when the user presses the create share button.

 .. figure:: img/setup_0016.jpg
-   :alt: Configure the share login and the share password
+   :alt: Configure the share login and the Share password
    :align: center

    Share login and the share password configuration

-Step 17: Create share Button
+Step 17: Create Share Button
 ----------------------------------------------------------------------
  #.
-After filling the share login and password please press the create share button.
+After filling in the share login and password please press the create share button.

 .. figure:: img/setup_0017.jpg
-   :alt: Create share button
+   :alt: Create a share button
    :align: center

    Create share button

-Step 18: Create share Dialog
+Step 18: Create a share Dialog
 ----------------------------------------------------------------------
  #.
 After pressing the create share button a command window will open.
 This will try to create the local user with the defined password.